Your book manuscript is finally ready.

 Having these generic documents ready in the most common formats requested means you’ll be able to attach them to an email, paste them into the body of the email, or paste them into boxes in the online portal form – depending on what’s required.

-Download this as a PDF here: Submissions - Documents to prepare
+Download this as a PDF here: Submissions to Literary Agents & Publishers (11 downloads)

 1. Cover letter / Query letter